 - ACTH has melanocyte stimulating properties that can increase skin pigmentation.

 5. Follicle Stimulating Hormone (FSH): FSH stimulates the growth and secretion of Ovarian Follicles in women and the production of Sperm in men.

 6. Luteinizing Hormone: Stimulates Ovulation and formulation of the Corpus luteum in females.
-In males LH is called (Interstitial cell stimulating hormone -ICSH) which influences the secretion of testosterone and other sex hormones from specialized area in the testes.
+In males, LH is called (Interstitial cell stimulating hormone -ICSH) which influences the secretion of testosterone and other sex hormones from the specialized area in the testes.

 7. Anti Diuretic Hormone or Argenine Vasopressin: It is a hormone secreted by the Posterior Pituitary.

 - It is a peptide hormone produced by the magnocellular cells of the hypothalamus.

 - Increased osmolarity stimulates the secretion of ADH from the posterior pituitary.

 - Disruption of ADH causes Syndrome of inappropriate ADH (SIADH)